-In the second part of the Candidacy Examination, the Examination Committee may pose some of their questions with projected images or physical objects, which are shown to the candidate for purposes of discussion.
-Students who fail the second part of the Candidacy Examination may normally retake it only once.
+The second part of the Candidacy Examination is the "Orals."
+This exam both probes the responses of the written portion of the exam, as well as poses further questions testing mastery across the entire field.
+The Examination Committee may formulate some of their questions with projected images or physical objects, which are shown to the candidate for purposes of discussion.
+Students who fail the second part of the Candidacy Examination may retake it only once.
 The student must pass both parts to pass the Candidacy Examination to be advanced to the status of Ph.D.
 Candidate.
 There are two passing grades: "Pass" and "Pass with Distinction."

-j.
+k.
 Dissertation Readers and Committee